 If you file your claim after the set period of time, your case might be dismissed or some of your requested damages denied.

-What happens if you don't show up for Riverside Small Claims Court?
+What happens if you don’t show up for small claims court in Riverside County?

 If the plaintiff doesn’t appear at the hearing and doesn’t notify the court of the reason for the absence, the court has several options.
 The judge may: